 The question before Council will be whether to send the Study to the Planning Commission for their review and feedback.
 If the item is not sent to the Planning Commission the Council cannot declare the area substandard and blighted.
-Planning Commission will meet on October 2 and would have a recommendation ready for last Council meeting in October.
+Planning Commission will meet on July 2 and would have a recommendation ready for the last Council meeting in July.

 Once an area has been declared substandard and blighted the CRA can accept redevelopment proposals for the area that might or might not include an application for Tax Increment Financing.
-Should this be approved Mr. Jacobsen does have a contract to purchase the eastern portion of this area currently occupied by Gauthier Signs.
-Mr. Jacobsen intends to redevelop the property to support his businesses on South Locust.